 You can see all the sites in Teshima in one day.
-Teshima Yokoo House is a beautiful and colourful gallery of artwork in an eclectic traditional house and exciting art installation in the silo.
+Teshima Yokoo House is a beautiful and colourful artwork gallery in an eclectic traditional house and exciting art installation in the silo.
 Les Archives du Coeur is a beachside gallery where space focuses on heartbeats.
-La Forêt des Murmures has 400 wind chimes in the forest which act as a reminder about life and the passage of time.
-And while you are in Teshima, also check out Needle Factory and Teshima 8 Million Lab.
+La Forêt des Murmures has 400 wind chimes in the forest that remind us about life and the passage of time.
+And also, check out Needle Factory and Teshima 8 Million Lab.

 And most of all, you have to visit the Teshima Art Gallery.
 The actual installation is open to the air and nature on Mount Myojin.
 It resembles a water droplet as it hits the surface.
 When you enter the interior, the semi-open space feels calm and peaceful.
-It is one of the best art installations I have seen in my life!
+It is one of the best art installations I have seen!
 Definitely not to be missed!

 Where to stay in Teshima

-There is limited accommodation in Teshima which is why staying in Uno Port is a much better option.
-The Hym Hostel is a contemporary hostel in a renovated warehouse in Uno, close to both Uno Station and Uno Ferry Port.
+Teshima has limited accommodation, so staying in Uno Port is a much better option.
+The Hym Hostel is a contemporary hostel in a renovated warehouse in Uno, close to Uno Station and Uno Ferry Port.
 It is an excellent accommodation choice for visiting both Teshima and Naoshima.
-Check prices and reviews on Airbnb.

 Day 19: Naoshima (1 day)

 You can’t visit Teshima and not visit Naoshima!
-Naoshima is an island full of art, design, art installation, museums and everything else in between.
-If you love contemporary art or modern architecture, a fan of Yayoi Kusama’s work or Tadao Ando’s architecture, then you must visit Naoshima!
+Naoshima is an island full of art, design, art installation, museums and everything else.
+If you love contemporary art or modern architecture and are a fan of Yayoi Kusama’s work or Tadao Ando’s architecture, you must visit Naoshima!

 What to do in Naoshima

-Get ready for a full day of contemporary art!
+Get ready for a full day of contemporary art on Naoshima Island!
 First, start with seeing the modern artwork at the Chichu Art Museum.
 As you move closer to the coast, you will find the Benesse House Museum and Lee Ufan Museum.
 Part of the appeal of Naoshima is the outdoor art installations along the beach.
-Most notably is Yayoi Kusama’s Yellow Pumpkin.
+Most notable is Yayoi Kusama’s Yellow Pumpkin.
 The Yellow Pumpkin was my inspiration for my solo trip to Japan!

 And before you head back to the port to catch your ferry back to Uno, visit the Art House Project and Naoshima Bath (I Heart Yu).
 And snap a few photos of the Red Pumpkin for your Instagram!